patternfly/patternfly-react/packages/react-core/src/components/Modal/examples/Modal.md

 ### With dropdown

 To present a menu of actions or links to a user you can add a [dropdown](/components/dropdown) to a modal.
 To allow the dropdown to visually break out of the modal container, set the `menuAppendTo` property to “parent”.
 Handle the modal’s closing behavior by listening to the `onEscapePress` callback on the `<Modal>` component.
-This allows the `esc` key to collapse the dropdown without closing the entire modal.
+This allows the "escape" key to collapse the dropdown without closing the entire modal.

 ```ts file="./ModalWithDropdown.tsx"
 ```

 ### With help

-To help simplify and explain complex models, add a help [popover](components/popover).
+To help simplify and explain complex models, add a help [popover](/components/popover).
 Only place a help icon at the modal level if its information applies to all content in the modal.
 If the help popover is specific to a particular modal section, place the help icon beside that section instead.

 ```ts file="./ModalWithHelp.tsx"
 ```